Multivariate Spearman's rho for aggregating ranks using copulas: Supervised Learning to Rank

 To tease apart the effect of imputing missing ranks and the effect of weighting the experts, we compared our proposed method with and without training (uniform weights).
 GeoMean denotes the results for the geometric mean (uniform weights on the experts) after performing imputation assuming top-$k$ ranking by the experts.
-First we observe that our proposed approach outperforms the geometric mean which is a good sanity check.
+First we observe that our proposed approach outperforms the geometric mean, which is a good sanity check.
 It is surprising that the geometric mean performs quite well in MQ2007.
 The major difference is that we are imputing the missing ranks, and the other methods suffer from assigning them to an arbitrary value.
 This demonstrates the importance of imputation.

-\subsection{Strictly ordered labels}
+\subsection{Strictly Ordered Labels}

-One issue with the benchmark aggregation dataset is that the labels are only \{0,1,2\} relevance scores, and hence it is unclear exactly what the rankings are within the relevance classes.
-We create a new dataset which is formed by taking the intersection between the documents retrieved by a particular query between MQ2007-agg and MQ2007-list.
-This new dataset contains the strictly ordered labels from MQ2007-list, but uses the aggregation data from MQ2007-agg.
-The same procedure is used to create the corresponding dataset for MQ2008-agg and MQ2008-list.
-These datasets are available for download at the LETOR website.
+One issue with the benchmark aggregation data set is that the labels are only \{0,1,2\} relevance scores, and hence it is unclear exactly what the rankings are within the relevance classes.
+We create a new data set which is formed by taking the intersection between the documents retrieved by a particular query between MQ2007-agg and MQ2007-list.
+This new data set contains the strictly ordered labels from MQ2007-list, but uses the aggregation data from MQ2007-agg.
+The same procedure is used to create the corresponding data set for MQ2008-agg and MQ2008-list.
+These data sets are available for download at the LETOR website.
 We maintain exactly the same 5-fold cross validation splits and report our results in~\cref{tab:mq-agglist}.

-Considering the results for Spearman's ρ, we observe that our learning method performs well.
-Note that the geometric mean outperforms Borda count on both datasets, which confirms that our theoretically justified model performs better than the heuristic model.
-It is interesting to observe that optimising for Spearman's ρ could result in a decrease in Kendall's τ.
+Considering the results for Spearman's $\rho$, we observe that our learning method performs well.
+Note that the geometric mean outperforms Borda count on both data sets, which confirms that our theoretically justified model performs better than the heuristic model.
+It is interesting to observe that optimising for Spearman's $\rho$ could result in a decrease in Kendall's $\tau$.
 This demonstrates the importance of choosing the appropriate objective function for learning.